-Deposits - At year-end, no deposits were exposed to custodial credit risk, as described below.
+Deposits - At year-end, \$553,662 was exposed to custodial credit risk, as described below.
 Although the securities were held by the pledging financial institutions' trust department in the School District's name and all statutory requirements for the investment of money had been followed, noncompliance with Federal requirements could potentially subject the School District to a successful claim by the Federal Deposit Insurance Corporation (FDIC).

 Custodial Credit Risk Custodial credit risk for deposits is the risk that in the event of a bank failure, the School District will not be able to recover deposits or collateral securities that are in possession of an outside party.
+Citizens maintains specific pledged collateral; as such none of the District's deposits would be subject to custodial credit risk.